viktorexe/Territorial-Cults/README.md

 ### Old School Style
 Just `python main.py` and you're golden.
 Sometimes simple is better!

-## 🤝 Wanna Help Make This Even More Epic?

-Spotted a bug?
-Got a crazy idea?
-Want to add something that'll blow everyone's minds?

-1. Fork this repo (it's like copying homework but legal)
-2. Make your branch (`git checkout -b feature/my-sick-idea`)
-3. Code your heart out and commit it
-4. Push that beautiful code
-5. Hit me with a Pull Request and let's make magic happen!

 ## 🙏 Shoutouts to the Real Ones

 - The Territorial.io community for being absolutely legendary